-According to a study done by an organization in South Korea, when male and female candidates post about their private lives on social media, people react to it differently, and it also affects the intention of voters.
-On social media platforms like Facebook and Twitter, when female candidates share their personal information, it often raised questions of sustainability and competence.
+According to a study done by an organization in South Korea, when male and female candidates post about their private lives on social media, people react to it differently, affecting voters’ intentions.
+When female candidates share their personal information on social media platforms like Facebook and Twitter, it often raises questions of sustainability and competence.

 On the other hand, when male candidates share their personal information, it seems to make them more relatable to voters.
 A lot of work has to be put in to find out the biases towards candidates in real life and on social media.

 8. Raking in cash on Twitter

 A study done by Yildirim measured support for a candidate based on donations from individual citizens and how it increased when the candidates opened their Facebook or Twitter accounts.
 Within the first month of using Twitter, politicians raised between 1-3% of what they would have raised in a traditional two-year campaign.
 However, this gain was almost for the newcomers, not incumbents.
 And it is magnified when candidates include hyperlinks in tweets directing to more information.

 9. Making political parties more human

 The newcomers in political parties are somewhat technology savvy, and they are from a base of the younger generation.
-Such people have built a considerable fan-following on their social media accounts.
-Apart from communicating their political/policy views, social media plays a huge role in humanizing the candidates, which makes people feel more connected to them.
+Such people have built a considerable fan following on their social media accounts.
+Apart from communicating their political/policy views, social media optimization plays a huge role in humanizing the candidates, which makes people feel more connected to them.

 For example, Democratic presidential contender Pete Buttigieg showed his shelter dogs to his 2 million Twitter followers, which received an overwhelming response.
 U.S. Sen. Elizabeth Warren did a live chat from her Instagram account to thank people who did contributions for her presential campaign.